-Through direct experience with patients – as well as partnerships with hospitals, primary care providers, and community representatives – founding Camden Coalition staff developed a care management intervention for patients with complex medical and social issues called COACH.
+Through direct experience with patients—as well as partnerships with hospitals, primary care providers and community representatives—founding Camden Coalition staff developed a care management intervention for patients with complex medical and social issues called .
 COACH is a set of techniques and tools that can be used by an interdisciplinary health care team to empower medically and socially complex patients to best manage their health conditions and engage in preventive care.

 COACH stands for:

-A care team - comprised of a nurse, community health worker and social worker - use the COACH model to work with patients on a weekly basis to address their complex medical and social needs.
-At the core of the model is the development of an Authentic Healing Relationship between the patient and the care team, which supports patients in working toward sustained behavior change and long-term health management.
+A care team—comprised of a nurse, community health worker and social worker—use the COACH model to work with patients on a weekly basis to address their complex medical and social needs.
+At the core of the model is the development of an between the patient and the care team, which supports patients in working toward sustained behavior change and long-term health management.

 With expertise in tool development and organizational management, PolicyLab worked closely with an interdisciplinary team at the Camden Coalition to codify the COACH intervention into a reference guide and manual.
 This innovative approach to care, created and refined organically by way of real patient experiences, is now recorded and translatable, facilitating its use in a wide range of settings.

-Now that the COACH manual is in place, PolicyLab’s qualitative research team is partnering with a cross-disciplinary team at the Camden Coalition to develop a tool that measures adherence to the COACH model.
-The goal of this tool is to assess the successful implementation of COACH and ensure fidelity as the model spreads to new communities.
+With the COACH manual in place, PolicyLab’s qualitative research team then partnered with a cross-disciplinary team at the Camden Coalition to develop a fidelity tool that measures adherence to the COACH model.
+PolicyLab staff conducted multiple rounds of in-depth interviews, focus groups with staff and supervisors, and accompanied teams on home visits to devise the items for the fidelity tool.
+The goal of this tool is to guide and assess the successful implementation of COACH.
+The tool can be used for training purposes for new staff, as well as ensuring fidelity as the COACH model is implemented in new communities and settings.